Ye-Buehler/Molecule_Breakdown_Model/README.md

   - The model can also be carried out by applying the script *Molecule_Breakdown_Model_Ring_Fragments_Ring_Fragments.ipynb* and *Molecule_Breakdown_Model_Ring_Fragments_Substituents.ipynb* in the Jupyter Notebook

-The two approaches above will both yield two .pickle files containing the fragments for each molecule in the sample pool (you can find these data in folder *example/results_of_each_example*) and the final framework dataset after combining the duplicates and sorting their frequency (you can find these final fragment datasets for two examples in folder *results_merging/results* for further steps of merging, etc.).
+Two .pickle files containing the ring fragments and substituents for each molecule in the sample pool (you can find these data in folder *example/results_of_each_example*) will be obtained.
+The final ring fragment and substituent datasets after combining the duplicates and sorting their frequency (you can find these final fragment datasets for two examples in folder *results_merging/results* for further steps of merging, etc.).

 A .html file elaborating the final fragments results can be also obtained for each approach.